CurveDocs/curve-docs/docs/cryptoswap-exchange/overview.md

+The "Automatic Market-Making with Dynamic Peg (CryptoSwap)" algorithm, developed by Michael Egorov from Curve Finance, introduces a new approach to liquidity provision in decentralized finance.
+It aims to improve liquidity for assets that are not directly pegged to each other, differentiating itself from the traditional x·y = k model used by Uniswap.

+The core of this algorithm lies in its ability to concentrate liquidity around a price point determined by an internal oracle, adjusting this price in a way that balances potential losses and system profits.

+Key features include the use of transformed pegged invariants, a method for quantifying profits and losses, and the CurveCrypto invariant, specifically designed for efficient execution on the EVM.

+The algorithm also incorporates a dynamic fee structure that responds to changing market conditions.
+This approach seeks to enhance liquidity provision and optimize returns for liquidity providers within the decentralized finance ecosystem.

-CryptoSwap is an algorithm designed for automated market-making for volatile (non-pegged) assets.
-They use liquidity more effectively by concentrating it at current prices.
-As trades happen, the pool readjusts its internal price to the highest liquidity region without creating losses for the pool.
-For a detailed overview of the CryptoSwap design, please read the official [CryptoSwap whitepaper](../pdf/crypto-pools-paper.pdf).
+For a detailed overview of the CryptoSwap design, please read the [ whitepaper](../pdf/crypto-pools-paper.pdf).

-For an in-depth overview of parameters and how the algorithm utilizes those, see [here](../cryptoswap_exchange/pools/overview.md).